phylotastic/HistoryOfEarthDocker/README.md

 Download HistoryOfEarthDocker.

-Go to HistoryOfEarthDocker directory and write
+Go to HistoryOfEarthDocker directory and write [note that DockerFileWithServer is traditional, like how datelife works; the new Dockerfile sets up as shinyproxy.io wants

 `docker build -t historyofearth .`